AntoniosCG7/ProductiTube/README.md

 - **Real-Time Tracking** — See exactly how much time you've spent and videos you've watched
 - **Smart Notifications** — Get alerts when approaching your limits

+#### 🛡️ Built-In Accountability

+ProductiTube is designed to keep you honest.
+Your viewing data persists across all limit modes—switching between "Video Count", "Time Limit", or "Total Time" modes won't reset your progress.
+Usage only resets at midnight, making it impossible to cheat the system.
+This strict approach ensures your limits actually work.

 ### 🚫 Customizable Controls

 Hide any element that distracts you: